Open Xml Word Document Footer Page Numbering

 FooterReference footerReference = new FooterReference() { Type = HeaderFooterValues.Default, Id = mainPart.GetIdOfPart(footerPart) };

 This code checks for an existing footer.
-If one doesn't exist, it creates a new FooterPart and associates it with the last section in the document.
+If one doesn't exist, it creates a new `FooterPart` and associates it with the last section in the document.

 **Step 3: Construct the Page Numbering XML**

-This is the core step where you define the XML structure for the page number.
+At its core, the core step where you define the XML structure for the page number.
 The following code creates the necessary XML elements to insert a dynamic page number field into the footer:

 // Create the footer content